 Width: 10 yards

 County: Columbia, Ouachita

 The strongest tornado that occurred on December 19, 1957 was later rated F4.
 It moved through parts of Southern Arkansas from near Waldo and McNeil, northeast to near Stephens and ending NW of Buena Vista.
 The worst damage was near the beginning of the path.
-5 homes and 3 other buildings were destroyed.
+Five homes and three other buildings were destroyed.
+Five other homes were damaged.
 At the end of the path, a car was picked up and rolled 600 yards.
-There were 9 injuries and 2 women were killed.
+There were nine injuries and two women were killed.